 This is how you beat hundreds of other candidates for an English job in a German company:

 You care more.
-Know more.
-And offer exactly the right solution.
+Know more about the concrete results that this employer is trying to achieve with this job opening.
+You offer exactly the right solution for the employers most pressing challenge.
 You focus on solving the managers problem, not yours.

 Every other English speaker out there will apply for a job with a standard CV, talking to HR.
 But HR does not know how the department head defines success for this position.
 They never ask, so HR can’t tell you anything that helps you to stand out of the crowd of a thousand other expats who apply.
 Therefore my clients and I completely ignore HR.

 Instead we talk directly to the department head.
 We ask him about his goals, his challenges and all the other circumstances that are relevant in regard to the concrete English job that he offers.
 Listening carefully and asking for understanding helps us to better adress the managers real needs.
 Which allows us to offer a concrete contribution to his goals.
 I spoke to hundreds of CEO’s, CTO’s and department heads in my career.
 Do you know what every single one of the managers who offer English job in Germany wants?

 Someone who cares.
 Someone who learns fast.
 Someone who got her or his back.
 Attitude, not language skills.

 How do you show that you care, that you learn fast and that you got the managers back?

 By knowing exactly what is keeping him awake at night.
 Address his his concrete problems, instead of talking in general terms.